khaors/geocompr/main.md

 In this chapter we used cross-validation to assess a model's predictive performance.
 Spatial data is statistically often not independent due to spatial autocorrelation, which violates a fundamental assumption of cross-validation.
 Therefore, we introduced spatial CV, which reduces the bias introduced by spatial autocorrelation.
-The **mlr** package makes it easy to use (spatial) resampling techniques in combination with the most popular statistical learning techniques including, of course, linear regression, but also semi-parametric models (e.g., generalized additive models) and machine learning techniques such as random forests, support vector machines or boosted regression trees [@bischl_mlr:_2016;@schratz_performance_nodate].
+The **mlr** package makes it easy to use (spatial) resampling techniques in combination with the most popular statistical learning techniques including, of course, linear regression, but also semi-parametric models (e.g., generalized additive models) and typical machine learning techniques such as random forests, support vector machines or boosted regression trees [@bischl_mlr:_2016;@schratz_performance_nodate].
 Machine learning algorithms often require the tuning of so-called hyperparameters.
 Finding an optimal set of hyperparameters requires the fitting of thousands of additional models which substantially increases computing time.^[Naturally, computation time additionally increases with the size of the input data.]
 To reduce computing time, **mlr** makes parallelization easy through various supported methods.